Newlat in talks to buy Italian dairy group as coronavirus boosts sales

-MILAN, March 19 (Reuters) - Italian food group Newlat said on Thursday it had entered talks to buy a majority stake in dairy group Centrale del Latte d’Italia , adding the coronavirus outbreak was boosting its food sales.
+MILAN (Reuters) - Italian food group Newlat (NWLF.MI) said on Thursday it had entered talks to buy a majority stake in dairy group Centrale del Latte d’Italia (CLII.MI), adding the coronavirus outbreak was boosting its food sales.

 Newlat, which produces pasta, bakery products and baby food, said that the acquisition of Centrale del Latte d’Italia (CLI) would boost its revenue to 500 million euros ($533 million).